Only the knife knows the heart of the pumpkin.Simone Schwarz-Bart

 The angle of the cutting edge (not the bevel angle) is easily adjusted to personal preference within limits.
 In general, a steep angle forming a relatively oblique tip is better suited to making deep, powerful cuts, while a shallower angle provides a more slender, pointer tip that is preferred by many for finer cuts, especially long diagonal slices, in narrow spaces.

-The downside to the slender pointy knife is that the point tends to be more fragile, and is more difficult to sharpen.
+The downside to the slender pointy knife is that the point tends to be more fragile, it’s more difficult to apply heavy pressure to, and it’s more difficult to sharpen.
+The C&S Tools kiridashi has a cutting edge at a medium angle suited to a wide range of cuts.

 Despite its simple appearance, the kiridashi kogatana is a sophisticated and unusually effective knife.
 There are, however, many examples of kiridashi with artistic and even anthropomorphic shapes such as vegetables, and even fish in the knife pictured at the top and end of this article.